Model for MD state

-#2 Updated by Michael Shirts about 1 year ago
+#2 Updated by Michael Shirts over 1 year ago

 Where do we already already need copies of state objects (such as t_state in minimize)?
 And are there exceptions either way?
 Meaning do we want most state to have a single/multiple instance(s) but some state should be different.